steam3d/help.magicpods.app/docs/issue-theme.md

 # Tray icon is too dark

 Usually when you never change Windows theme, the system does not have the state of the current theme.
-You need to update state manually
+You need to update state manually.

 ### Solution